 Fibrous dysplasia may cause few or no signs and symptoms, particularly if the condition is mild.
 More severe fibrous dysplasia may cause:

-Rarely, fibrous dysplasia may be associated with abnormalities in the hormone-producing glands of your endocrine system.
+Rarely, fibrous dysplasia may be associated with a syndrome that affects the hormone-producing glands of your endocrine system.
 These abnormalities may include:

 - Very early puberty